kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 WebTransport is a layer on top of QUIC and HTTP/3, required for web support.
 The API is nearly identical to QUIC, however notably lacks stream IDs and has fewer available error codes.

+How the WebTransport connection is established is out-of-scope for this draft.
+For example, a service MAY use the WebTransport handshake to perform authentication via the URL.

 ## Termination
-QUIC streams can be closed or reset with an error code, while bidirectional streams have an independent send and receive direction.
+QUIC bidirectional streams have an independent send and receive direction.
 Rather than deal with half-open states, MoqTransfork combines both sides.
 If an endpoint closes the send direction of a stream, the peer MUST also close the send direction.

+MoqTransfork contains many long-lived transactions, such as subscriptions and announcements.
+These are terminated when the underlying QUIC stream is terminated.

-To terminate a stream, an endpoint closes (STREAM_FIN) or resets (RESET_STREAM) the send direction.
+To terminate a stream, an endpoint may:
-Any messages/data on a closed stream will still be delivered, while a reset results in immediate termination.
+- close the send direction (STREAM with FIN) to gracefully terminate (all messages are flushed).
+- reset the send direction (RESET_STREAM) to immediately terminate.

-An endpoint SHOULD close the recv direction (STOP_SENDING) with the same error code.
+After resetting the send direction, an endpoint MAY close the recv direction (STOP_SENDING).
+However, it is ultimately the other peer's responsibility to close their send direction.

 ## Handshake
 After a connection is established, the client opens a Session Stream and sends a SESSION_CLIENT message, to which the server replies with a SESSION_SERVER message.